 All MMG participants are required to submit the Project Summary Report (PSR) assessing the success of the funded project.
 Following the receipt of the PSR, each contract is reviewed for completeness and recorded for future MMG applications.

 The Marketing Platform Development (MPD) is designed for marketing investments that will be utilized beyond the fiscal year of the initial investment and reimbursed at 50% up to the approved application amount.
-The total for all grants under this program differ by program year; however, each grant awarded shall be limited to no more than $5,000 and shall be matched by non-state dollars.
-This program is available to DMOs with a county tourism level of 4 or less, certified and non-certified.
+The total for all grants under this program differ by program year; however, each grant awarded shall be limited to no more than $10,000 and shall be matched by non-state dollars.
+This program is available to MDT certified DMOs, non-certified DMOs, and regional partnerships.

 Eligible projects include those that provide for development, improvement or expansion of tourism marketing programs and products designed to increase tourism from outside the area for greater economic impact.
+Costs associated with product placement, maintenance, or subscriptions will not be eligible.
 Each year, MDT will develop a list of platform project opportunities available for the current fiscal year.
 However, other platform requests can be submitted for review to be included in the next fiscal year.

-The MPD application opens the first Friday of April and closes the last Friday in April in each year.
+The MPD application opens April 1st and closes May 31st of each year.
 To apply for the MPD, please visit the Submittable website and complete the application.

 The grant applications require several pieces of information, including vendor bids or a scope of work.
 The application will close on the date listed on the program calendar.

 The MPD program has a limited amount of funding available.
 MDT and the Cooperative Marketing Program Advisory Committee (CMPAC) will review the applications on a pass/fail basis for completeness and program compliance.
 Amounts of match will be awarded based on the available budget, number of partners applying and quality of the application.